astronomer/pyconuk2022/README.md

-# Gettting Started with Apache Airflow and the Astro SDK
+# Getting Started with Apache Airflow and the Astro SDK

 This [workshop](https://pretalx.com/pycon-uk-2022/talk/PUA8SW/) was designed to introduce [Apache Airflow](https://airflow.apache.org/) to [PyCon UK 2022](https://2022.pyconuk.org/) attendees, on 17 September 2022.
 It was created by @kaxil and @tatiana on behalf of [Astronomer](https://astronomer.io).